Skip to content

 1:15 PM Sustainable Leadership

-Steve Shackelton - Defining leadership for the purposes of the course and introduction to the elements of sustainable leadership: foundations of law, science, and policy.
+Steve Shackelton - Defining leadership for the purposes of the course and introduction to the elements of sustainable leadership: bedrock of law, science, and policy.

-David Sibbet - Course participants will take three minutes to introduce their case problems to their classmates.
+David Sibbet - Course participants will take five minutes to introduce their case problems to their classmates.

 5 PM Break